When the Lord AWAKENS (in You ) YOU WILL DESPISE ( THEIR ) -TSLEM -ILLUSION. SEE WITH YOUR NEW EYES!

-The Veil Is Ripped Down and THEY ARE VISABLE......
+The Veil Is Ripped Down and THEY ARE VISIBLE......
 Just LOOK with your New EYES

 Jonathan's videos can also be found on these other venues: